growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Updated the Gemini client to use the streaming API for better response handling
 - Added strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks
 - Enhanced system prompts with clear guidelines and restrictions
+- Updated the job posting workflow to collect email or phone when no application URL is available
+- Added detailed workflow instructions to the system prompt

 ## Next Steps
 - Debug the chat interface to properly display responses from the Gemini API